 MGH Annual Report on Equity in Healthcare Quality (AREHQ)

 The MGH Annual Report on Equity in Healthcare Quality (formerly known as the Disparities Dashboard) monitors several key components of quality by race, ethnicity, and language.
 It was developed in response to The IOM Report Crossing the Quality Chasm, which identifies equity – the principle that quality of care should not vary by race, ethnicity, or gender, among other characteristics – as one of six pillars of quality.
-Although race and ethnicity data have been collected routinely at the MGH for several years, this data was not routinely analyzed or reported prior to this report.
-This report was one of the first of its kind in the nation and is now produced annually.
+Although race and ethnicity data have been collected routinely at the MGH for several years, this data was not routinely analyzed or reported prior to developing this report in 2005.
+The AREHQ was one of the first of its kind in the nation and is now produced annually.
 In addition to providing an analysis of key quality measures stratified by race, ethnicity, and language, the AREHQ identifies areas for quality improvement and reports on the progress of initiatives addressing disparities at the MGH.

 Information from the AREHQ is available publicly on the MGH Quality and Safety website.